constantcontact/php-sdk/README.md

 ### Manual Installation
 Manual installation is not recommended, as this library relies on other Composer libraries to function.
 Getting started with composer is easy!

-If you require manual installation, it is recommended that you use version [1.3.1](https://github.com/constantcontact/php-sdk/releases/tag/1.3.1).
+If you require manual installation, it is recommended that you use [version 1](https://github.com/constantcontact/php-sdk/tree/v1-master).
 Composer handles all of the dependencies that this library requires in version 2.

 ## Documentation